antojk/Prismatik-iRacing/README.md

-# iRacing Plugin for Prismatik
+# Assetto Corsa Plugin for Prismatik
 ![Prismatik-iRacing-Feature](https://i.imgur.com/FN3yx5b.jpg)
 This plugin allows you to visualize data from iRacing with an ambilight.
 It connects Prismatik to the iRacing API, enabling you to visualize information from the simulation in real-time.
 In the image above, the ambilight is acting as a shift light.